ericdfanning/IOTA_Tracker/README.md

 Don't forget to keep this terminal window open.
 If you close it, it will stop the server and you will no longer get the emails.

+# Changing the email template

+If you are comfortable with HTML, go ahead and change up the email template to display the data however you'd like.
+Or add more data to it to be more informed!

 ENJOY!